 (Vers.
-29) “For two or three prophets are to speak, and others are to examine or to inquire.”35 He insisted the method itself by which it was about to be asserted, “Two or three are to speak.”
-However each one at a time as above.
-While the others are entrusted to examine those who come in a doubtful state, or those whom anyone cannot understand, whose characters have been turned away, in order that they are to make clear to be an impostor in the discussion.36
+29) “For two or three prophets are to speak, and others are to examine or to inquire.”49 He insisted the method here by which it was about to be asserted, “Two or three are to speak.”
+However, each one at a time as above.
+While he entrusted others to examine about those things which come in a doubtful state, or that which cannot be understood about matters whose natures are diverse,50 in order that they elucidate most plainly.51

 (Vers.
 30) “That if it [any thing] would be a revelation to someone else who is sitting, the first is to be silent.”
-That is, [it is] preferable he is to allow for the one below [his status] in order that if he is able, he should speak.
-Not that it is to be done reluctantly, because the gift can be given also to that person.
-While he appears to be inferior because he has not been allowed for more useful things.
-For just as the whole cannot be parceled out in one, although better, it cannot be for some, however much inferior [they are] that nothing is being imparted [to them], for no one is devoid [of some type of gift] in the grace of God.
+That is, the highest one should grant the lowest, so that if he is capable, he can speak.52 Not that it is to be done reluctantly, because the gift can be given also to that person.
+While he appears to be inferior because he has not been allowed by those who are superior.
+For just as the whole cannot be parcelled out in one, even with superior ones, it cannot be for some, however much inferior [they are] that nothing is being imparted [to them], for no one is devoid [of some type of gift] in the grace of God.

 (Vers.
 31) “For you are all to prophecy by each one at a time, that all are to learn, and all are to be encouraged.”
-This tradition is of the Synagogue which he wishes us to continually follow because he is certainly writing to Christians but to those who have been reared Gentiles, not from the Jews.
-That the ones that remain37 are possibly debating, seniors with rank according to the throne, attending on the tribune’s seats, the most extraordinary on the pavement above the mats.38 If anyone would be [in] a revelation, the one that must be gifted is to receive in advance a designated place, neither one ought to be looked down upon, because they are the members of the body.
+This tradition is of the Synagogue which he wants us to follow because he is certainly writing to Christians but indeed to those who have been reared Gentiles, not Jews.
+So that the ones who are seated go about debating, seniors with rank in the chair, the ones that follow on the benches, the lesser ones on the pavement on the mats.53 By which If any of these lesser ones would be in a revelation, he obtains a place which ought to be given for speaking, neither should he be looked down upon, because they are the members of the body.

-[Col. 273] (Vers.
-33) “For he is not the author of dissension but of peace.”41 Because he is then the author of peace, by which the Saviour is saying, “My peace I give to you, peace I leave with you” (John 14:27).42 No one is not to govern the other one [from] speaking, nor should one be obliged for speaking, the eagerness is bound to be contradicted, that it is resisted, lest it potentially makes for discord in the body.
-Namely which those being called upon in peace, they ought to be eager in patience, lest the laws of peace be unbound.
-“Even as I teach in all the Churches of the saints.”43 With this assertion he encourages them, that he anticipates in advance what they are doing, when similarly he shows himself to preach in the Churches of the saints.
+(Vers.
+33) “For he is not the author of dissension but of peace.”58 Because he is then the author of peace, by which the Saviour is saying, “My peace I give to you, peace I leave with you” (John 14:27).59 No person can regulate60 another to not speak, nor should one be obligated for speaking, the eagerness is bound to be contradicted, that it is resisted, lest it potentially makes for discord in the body.
+Namely, which those being called upon in peace, they ought to be eager in patience, lest the laws of peace be unbound.
+“Even as I teach in all the Churches of the saints.”61 With this assertion he encourages them, that they should do what he instructs, he testifies to similarily preach in the Churches of the saints at any time.

 (Vers.
 35) “On the other hand if they want to learn anything, let them ask their husbands at home, for it is shameful for women to speak in Church.”
-It is shameful, because it is against the teaching that in the Church of God, he instructs that the women are to be subject to their husbands who assume to speak on matters of the law.
-While they understand the man is to have the highest rank in that place and more competent than themselves, that in the house of God they are to be idle with requests, holding back [their] speech.
+It is shameful, because it is against the teaching that they assume to speak on matters of the Law in the house of God.
+He instructs that the women are to be subject to their husbands.
+While they understand the man is to have the highest rank in that place and more competent than themselves, that in the house of God they are to be idle with requests, holding back their speech.
 They are to lay open [their] ears that they are to listen in such a way the mercy of God has conquered death through Christ, who had become king over the women.
 For if they should intend to speak in the Church, it is a dishonour, for that reason because they are being covered-up in order that they are to appear humble.
-This matter, when they demonstrate shamefulness themselves that it is also a reproach to husbands, for likewise the husbands are being marked according to the haughtiness of [their] wives.
+This scenario, on the other hand, when they show immodest traits66 from it, that is also a reproach to husbands, for likewise the husbands are being marked according to the haughtiness of [their] wives.

 (Vers.
 37) “If any are being esteemed to be a prophet or spiritual, let him recognize what I write to you, that they are commandments of the Lord.”
-This teaching touches on the above having been mindful of the false apostles by which they have been corrupted, who are not divinely inspired for the needs of men, but they were teaching earthly things.
-For that reason in this place he teaches it is no value to deliver his own personal opinion, but of the Lord, that to anyone who are to pursue securing favour are not to give glory to men but to God,51 by which confidence he also continually preaches, possessing a free conscience because he does not want to please men but God.
-From which he does not behave unseemly with sinners so that that they may grow up, but also he admonishes so that they may desist [from sin].
+This teaching touches on the above, having been mindful of the false apostles by which they have been corrupted, who are not divinely inspired for the needs of men, but they were teaching earthly things.
+For that reason, he teaches here it is no value to deliver his own personal opinion, but of the Lord, that to anyone who are to pursue securing a blessing are not to give glory to men but to God,73 which he continually preaches with confidence, possessing a free conscience because he does not want to please men but God.
+From which he does not behave unseemly with sinners so that that they may grow, but also he admonishes so that they may desist [from sin].

 (Vers.
 38) “But if anyone does not know, he will not be known.”
 More correctly that the one who exists who does not know of the Lord which the Apostle speaks about, he will be not known by the Lord in the day of judgement, when the Lord says, “Amen I say to you, I do not know you” (Math.
 25:12).

 (Vers.
-39) “On account of that brothers, cherish the ambition of prophesying.”52 As much as you will, he is to argue these things and blames and chastises about many things,53 because they had pulled-away from that tradition by him.
-Yet he still calls them brothers because Isaiah says to the people of the the Lord: “Say to them, they do not rightly walk in my ways, you are our brothers” (Isaiah 66:5).54 That then one was to take comfort with such a thing said after reproofs, [because] he calls them brothers.
-And he urges for the ambition of prophecy in order that they were to be more prepared with the constant debate and explanation of the divine law [and] that they could learn to identify the perverse things that it are the preachings of false-apostles.
+39) “On account of that brothers, cherish the ambition of prophesying.”74 Although he goes about arguing these points and blames and chastises about many things,75 for the reason76 they had pulled-away from his tradition.
+Yet he still calls them brothers because Isaiah says to the people of the the Lord: “Say to them, they do not rightly walk in my ways, you are our brothers” (Isaiah 66:5).77 Therefore, one was to take comfort with such things said after the rebukes, because he calls them brothers.
+And he urges for the expression78 of prophecy in order that they were to be more prepared with the constant debate and explanation of the divine law and that they could learn to identify the perverse things that it are the preachings of false-apostles.

 “And be unwilling to prohibit speaking in languages.”
-And this by means of charity, that whoever can speak in languages, if an interpreter would be at hand, they are not to be forbidden, it is not to be causing dissension.
+And this by means of charity, that whoever can speak in languages, if an interpreter would be at hand, they are not to be forbidden, nor should it cause dissension.

 (Vers.
 40) “Moreover let all things be honourably done and according to order.”
 This is, according to the order which was stated above.
-For that is to be honourably done because it is being done in peace and instruction.■
+For that matter is honourably done because it is being done in peace and instruction.■